 For every study submission (e.g., initial study, continuation and/or modification), use RAMP IRB to access to templates and forms unless the template or form is only available below.
 Submit a tracked changes version in addition to a clean version of any updated documents with your IRB submission if an updated template is present on this page.
 Do not use obsolete forms or reuse forms previously submitted with your other studies.

 Below are only SELECT, frequently-used templates and forms.

-NOTE: The select consent-related templates below follow new federal legal requirements that went into effect in 2019.
-Newly added templates include those for social, behavioral and educational research (SBER) that involve no biomedical procedures.
-If your study's consent form(s) do not contain a required consent element, review and approval of your project may be unnecessarily delayed.
-Templates must be modified to suit your study as necessary, but should retain the template headings to comply with the regulations (check the template instructions for detailed instructions).
-As the name suggests, the templates are intended to be suitable for all human research (e.g.,human sciences, biomedical, social-behavioral), so your careful modifications are expected.
+NOTE: The select consent-related templates below follow new federal legal requirements.
+If your study's consent form(s) do not contain a required consent element, review of your project will be unnecessarily delayed or approval withheld.
+Modify the templates to suit your study as necessary, but retain the template headings to comply with the regulations (check template instructions for instructions).
+The templates are suitable for all human research.

 - Consent Document--Long Form--Biomedical (generally requires subjects' signatures; includes adult consent, child assent, & parent permission) (revisions forthcoming).

 - Consent Document--Short Form--Biomedical (intended primarily for participants with limited English language proficiency, e.g., ESL, educationally disadvantaged).
 Use of the Short Form requires subjects' and witness signatures as well as preparation of a written summary (can be a version of the Long Form but without the subject's signature block) of what will actually be said to subjects; the summary must be signed by the witness and the person obtaining consent (i.e., study team member).